Dream Scene

-Dream Scene is an album by the progressive bluegrass Maryland band The Seldom Scene.
+Dream Scene is an album by American progressive bluegrass band The Seldom Scene.
 There were several personnel changes in the group after the unsuccessful comeback with John Starling.
 Mike Auldridge, Moondi Klein, and T. Michael Coleman left the group to form progressive band Chesapeake.
 Duffey and Eldridge recruited guitarist/singer Dudley Connell, dobroist Fred Travers and bass player Ronnie Simpkins to continue with the group.
 This album would be the last for John Duffey who died late in 1996.